ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ## How to properly use virtual threads

-Virtual threads almost fully support the API and semantics of the pre-existing Thread class.
+Virtual threads almost fully support the API and semantics of the pre-existing _Thread_ class.
 But this abstraction essentially shifts the problem of handling thread blocking from the programmer to the Java runtime environment.
 To get real performance gains in concurrent applications, the programmer must know the details of their implementation (or at least the rules of thumb for when virtual threads can be used and when not).

-### Write blocking synchronous code in the thread-per-request style
+### Write blocking synchronous code in the thread-per-task style

 Blocking a platform thread needlessly keeps the operand system thread (a relatively limited resource) from doing useful work.
 Therefore, non-blocking asynchronous frameworks (Lightbend Akka Streams, Pivotal Project Reactor, Netflix RxJava, etc.) have been developed to reduce threads blocking and increase CPU resource utilization.
 But their disadvantage is a more complex concurrent model, which makes it harder for programmers to develop, debug and understand such code.
 Such non-blocking asynchronous frameworks that use their own techniques of preventing thread blocking would not benefit much from using virtual threads.